shortdoom/gh-fake-analyzer/README.md

 Download and analyze profile data for any GitHub user or organization.
 This reconnaissance tool is designed for the OSINT/security community, enabling the inspection of potential bot, scammer, blackhat, or fake employee accounts for dark patterns (see, [Malicious GitHub Accounts](#malicious-github-accounts))

-Jump to [Monitoring user](#monitoring-user) to setup script for continous username monitoring and/or retriving last 90 days of account activity.
+Jump to [Monitoring user](#monitoring-user) to setup continous username monitoring and/or retriving last 90 days of account activity.

 **Disclaimer:** Repository hosts a data dump of suspicious github accounts in `/profiles` directory.
 Because of this, size of repository is pretty large.
-Use something like this to only grab scripts:
+Use something like below to only grab package code:

 ```sh
 git clone --filter=blob:none --sparse https://github.com/shortdoom/gh-fake-analyzer && cd gh-fake-analyzer && git sparse-checkout set --no-cone '*' '!profiles'